Partnerships in OECD bodies

 Council has designated Brazil, China, India, Indonesia and South Africa as Key Partners of the OECD.
 All Committees are expected to engage with these countries and can invite them as Invitee or Participant without prior Council approval.
 Inviting Key Partners as Associates still requires approval by Council.

 Invitees do not pay annual fees, whereas Participants and Associates do.
-The annual fees are calculated every year, taking into consideration the official inflation rate of the OECD's host country, France [C(2012)100/REV1/FINAL].
-Fees are prorated in the first year of participation, except for the Project on Base Erosion and Profit Shifting (BEPS) whose fee is fixed.
+The annual fees are calculated every year, taking into consideration the official inflation rate of the OECD host country, France [C(2012)100/REV1/FINAL].
+Fees are pro-rated in the first year of participation, except for the Project on Base Erosion and Profit Shifting (BEPS), for which the fee is fixed.

-For financial year 2020, the annual fees are as follows:
+For the financial year 2022, the annual fees are as follows:

 - Participants in Part I and Part II bodies:

-- 3,800 EUR for Participant status in a Working Party, if they are not Participants and do not pay the fee in the parent Committee.
+- 4,200 EUR for Participant status in a working party, if they are not Participants and do not pay the fee in the parent committee.

-- There is one exception: Participants in Centre of Educational Research and Innovation (CERI) Governing Board pay 31,616 EUR as per the CERI Mandate, which is an amount equal to the floor contribution
+- There is one exception: Participants in the Centre of Educational Research and Innovation (CERI) Governing Board pay 32,029 EUR as per the CERI Mandate, which is an amount equal to the floor contribution

-- Associates in Part I bodies: 53,800 EUR or 21,300 EUR for a Committee, as decided by the latter and provided all Associates are charged the same amount.
-There are, however, three exceptions:
+- Associates in Part I bodies: 59,200 EUR or 23,400 EUR for a committee, as decided by the latter and provided all Associates are charged the same amount.
+There are, however, a few exceptions:

 - Associates in OECD bodies in which Members' participation is optional ("Part II bodies") pay an annual fee calculated on the same basis as Members' contributions to the budget or a fee of 1.5 times the relevant Participant fee, whichever is higher.